jparmar32/gaze-robustness/README.md

 # Improving Model Generalization With Gaze

 We explore the utility of human gaze sequeences in creating more robust models.
-Specifically, we posit that incorporating gaze information will reduce reliance on spurious correlates.
+Specifically, we posit that incorporating gaze information will reduce reliance on spurious corelates.
 This repo contains the code to run all gaze relate experiments.
 Specifically, it has the ability to train a gaze model and then test it on o.o.d datasets (chexpert, mimic cxr, chestxray8) or evaluate the worst case subgroup performance in the test set.

 ### Running Experiments